GuanglinHuang/hofa/README.md

 **Update log:**

+Changes in version 0.8.1
+ - Add M2.est function to estimate the factors based on the covariance or correlation matrix.
+Maximum Likelihood methods in Bai and Li(2012,2013) are available now.
+This function still works in progress.

 Changes in version 0.8.0
  - Remove GER.sel function.
  - Add M2.select function to determine the number of factors based on the second-order moment matrix.